-At T (2015-2016), twenty-six participants with SMS and fifty-two TD children were recruited to a longitudinal study of sleep and behaviour (approved by the Science, Technology, Engineering and Mathematics Ethical Review Committee at the University of Birmingham).
+At T1 (2015-2016), 26 participants with SMS and 52 TD children were recruited to a longitudinal study of sleep and behavior (approved by the Science, Technology, Engineering, and Mathematics Ethical Review Committee at the University of Birmingham).
 All children with SMS had a confirmed genetic diagnosis according to caregiver report.
-The decision was taken to recruit children with SMS with a caregiver reported 'sleep problem' to objectively define poor sleep in these groups (as in Trickett et al., 2019) [].
-Additionally, the recruitment of individuals with a known 'sleep problem' conferred the advantage of considering possible mechanisms of poor sleep.
-TD children were not required to have a caregiver reported 'sleep problem' to take part at T1, though by T2 some did.
+The decision was taken to recruit children with SMS with a caregiver reported "sleep problem" to objectively define poor sleep in these groups (as in Trickett et al.) [4].
+In addition, the recruitment of individuals with a known "sleep problem" conferred the advantage of considering possible mechanisms of poor sleep.
+TD children were not required to have a caregiver reported "sleep problem" to take part at T1, although by T2 some did.
 This decision was taken to evaluate the putative discrepancies in sleep parameters experienced by individuals with SMS with poor sleep, in comparison to what might be expected in typical development.
 This approach also enables consideration of how sleep parameters in SMS might differ longitudinally from a typical sleep trajectory.

-The full recruitment procedure and T comparison of twenty of these children with SMS and an age-matched sample of twenty TD children, drawn from the wider cohort recruited in 2015-2016, are described in Trickett et al., (2019) [].
-At T, 20 children with SMS participated in the actigraphy study and a further three participants had informant-based assessments of sleep.
-Thirteen of these participants with SMS (Mean age = 11.09, SD = 1.57) and 23 TD children (Mean age = 9.86, SD = 2.89) took part in the follow-up study at T (2018-2019) and are the subject of this paper.
-Of these, only twelve participants with SMS had actigraphy data available from T, thus the longitudinal objective analysis has twelve participants, but longitudinal subjective analysis has thirteen.
+The full recruitment procedure and T1 comparison of 20 of these children with SMS and an age-matched sample of 20 TD children, drawn from the wider cohort recruited in 2015-2016, are described in Trickett et al. [4].
+At T1, 20 children with SMS participated in the actigraphy study, and a further three participants had informant-based assessments of sleep.
+Thirteen of these participants with SMS (mean age = 11.09, SD = 1.57) and 23 TD children (mean age = 9.86, SD = 2.89) took part in the follow-up study at T2 (2018-2019) and are the subject of this article.
+Of these, only 12 participants with SMS had actigraphy data available from T1, thus the longitudinal objective analysis has 12 participants, but longitudinal subjective analysis has 13.
 Supplementary Material 1 provides a summary of recruitment and attrition across both time points in both groups.
-There were no significant differences in T demographic or sleep characteristics between those who did and did not take part at T.
+There were no significant differences in T1 demographic or sleep characteristics between those who did and did not take part at T2.

 A sample was selected from the TD contrast group and matched to the SMS group.
-Two matching approaches were trialled, in order to identify ideal matches for children with SMS based on their exact age at time of assessment (within a year) and sex.
-Due to the over-representation of male participants in the TD group, matching which prioritised sex resulted in all children with SMS being matched to a TD participant of the same sex, but only 7/13 being matched to a child within a year of their exact age.
-Matching which prioritised age resulted in all children with SMS being matched to a child within a year of their exact age.
-Matching which prioritised age resulted in all children with SMS being matched to a child within a year of their exact age, and only 5/13 not matched to a child of the same sex.
-Therefore, age-based matching was deemed the most appropriate approach in this study, especially given the comparative importance of developmental processes.
-The finalised matching approach is detailed in Supplementary Material

-2. Table 1 describes the participant characteristics of those included in the follow-up study.
+Two matching approaches were trialed, in order to identify ideal matches for children with SMS based on their exact age at time of assessment (within a year) and sex.
+Due to the over-representation of male participants in the TD group, matching which prioritized sex resulted in all children with SMS being matched to a TD participant of the same sex, but only 7/13 being matched to a child within a year of their exact age.
+Matching which prioritized age resulted in all children with SMS being matched to a child within a year of their exact age, and only 5/13 not matched to a child of the same sex.
+Therefore, agebased matching was deemed the most appropriate approach in this study, especially given the comparative importance of developmental processes.
+The finalized matching approach is detailed in Supplementary Material 2.
+Table 1 describes the participant characteristics of those included in the follow-up study.